themesberg/flowbite-svelte/src/routes/components/modal.md

 <Htwo label="Default modal" />

 Modal visibility (open/close) is controlled by the `open` property.
 You can bind it to a variable that other element (usually button) will toggle.
 You can also use the `open=true` attribute to show open the modal by default.
-Opening and closeing the modal will trigger the `show` and `hide` events.
+Opening and closing the modal will trigger the `show` and `hide` events.

 <p class="p-2"/>